 The LSU AgCenter continues to work closely with state regulators, including the Louisiana Department of Agriculture and Forestry, the Louisiana Board of Pharmacy and the Louisiana State Board of Medical Examiners to ensure that patient and public safety are at the forefront.

-GB Sciences Louisiana began renovation of their production facility in April 2018 and anticipate product availability for patients by the fall of 2018.
-The production facility will not be located on LSU’s campus and no one under 21 years old will be employed in the facility.
+GB Sciences Louisiana completed renovation of their production facility in October 2018 and anticipate product availability for patients in 2019.
+The production facility is not located on LSU’s campus and no one under 21 years old will be employed in the facility.

 Under the terms of the agreement, the LSU AgCenter will receive $3.4 million or 10 percent of gross revenue, whichever is greater, over five years.
 GB Sciences Louisiana will support LSU AgCenter research through funding for personnel, laboratory research space and equipment and an additional monetary contribution for research initiatives.

 As a public institution of higher education, the LSU AgCenter’s partnership with GB Sciences Louisiana represents a first in the therapeutic cannabis industry.